 -

-Kati HornaEscena de Teatro Gironella y Jodorowsky, Mexico, 1962Vintage silver gelatin printPaper Size: 23 x 19 cmSigned on verso in pencil
+Kati HornaEscena de Teatro Gironella y Jodorowsky, Mexico, 1962Vintage silver gelatin printPaper Size: 23 x 19 cmSigned in pencil verso

 Horna’s 60 year sojourn in Mexico testifies to a life devoted to image-making.
 From architectural landscapes to uncanny montages, her relentless curiosity and technical acuity inspired a body of work inextricably bound up with the progress of women and the avant-garde over the course of the 20th century.
 Horna’s indomitable attitude is summed up in a mantra fondly remembered by her colleagues and students: ‘The camera is not the obstacle, it is one’s self!’